meilisearch/documentation/reference/errors/error_codes.md

 ## `missing_filters`

-The `/task/cancel/` endpoint requires one of the available [path parameters](/reference/api/tasks.md#path-parameters-2).
+The [cancel tasks](/reference/api/tasks.md#cancel-tasks) endpoint requires one of the available [path parameters](/reference/api/tasks.md#path-parameters-2).
 This error prevents users from accidentally cancelling all `enqueued` and `processing` tasks.

 ## `missing_parameter`